vdanviel/vDanviel/README.md

   </div>
   <b>
-  I am 21 years, a Junior developer which is learning everyday :)
+  I am 21 years, a Software Developer which is learning everyday :)
   </b>

   ##